Bonny Island: Structure of the kingdom

-The king, or monarch (lit. owner of the land), is provided by the Pepple dynasty and presides over a chieftaincy system composed of "Ase-Alapu" (or high chiefs of royal blood) and "Amadapu" (or district heads).
+The monarch, or Amanyanabo (lit. owner of the land), is provided by the Pepple dynasty and presides over a chieftaincy system composed of "Ase-Alapu" (or high chiefs of royal blood) and "Amadapu" (or district heads).
 All of the former serve as members of the Bonny Chiefs' Council, the amanyanabo's privy council.

-Bonny Island has thirty-four sub-sectional units (known as Houses).
+Bonny Island has thirty-five sub-sectional units (known as Houses).
 All represent the progeny of the founding generation of its kingdom.
 A few prominent houses are: